 Words from March 17: Today was a little girl home from school and pink eye and cancelled meetings and cuddles and movies and working in tiny slivers of time and a very sweet pediatrician and bangs that made me happy and cherry tree blooms moving on to unfurling green and chocolate chip cookies and taxes and paperwork and several "holy cats!" moments of adulting and more complaining than I'd like to do and a list of joy made in my head and a list of real made right here while I tried not to burn the hamburgers on this gorgeous night where the light is luminous and I'm feeling gratitude for the inbetween moments that bring me back home.

 Sometimes you have to snap a photo and pair it with pieces of the true stories that make up a day.
 Use the prompt "today" and just start writing down every word.

 There is so much beauty in telling the true, real stories.

 (Imagine a journal filled with images + words.
 Now imagine reading your grandmother's journal like this.
-Or even a stranger's journal.
+Or even a stranger's.
 I think of that song "Virginia Woolf" by the Indigo Girls and the idea that someone else's journal can become a letter to your soul.
 Yes.
 Yes.
 Yes.
 And writing it out, taking self-portraits, telling the true stories is like writing a love letter to your own soul.
 For real.
 Love that image.
 Love it.)